 With eighteen efficiency and seven one bedroom units, the Dundry House is an important part of Hope’s mission to ensure that current residents of the area have an opportunity to stay and succeed in the newly revitalized neighborhood.
 The Dundry offers critical, stable and affordable housing for long-term homeless individuals and couples.

-Through a partnership with Cabrini Partnership, a nonprofit organization serving adults who have been homeless and are diagnosed with a mental illness and/or drug dependency, tenants receive the support they need to move toward stability.
+Through a partnership with Project for Pride in Living, tenants receive the support they need to move toward stability.
 The full-time case manager at the Dundry refers to the Dundry as a home for “second chances” – a home that gives people the opportunity “to stay in one place long enough to take a breath and do what they need to do to have dignity and health.”